Lisa Harris Jones

 Founding Member/Attorney at Law

-Although active in a variety of areas of the law, Lisa Harris Jones concentrates her practice in lobbying, government relations and procurement.
-She has represented both publicly held and private enterprises, encompassing small and large business entities.
+Although active in a variety of areas of the law, Ms. Jones concentrates her practice in lobbying, government relations and procurement.
+She has represented municipalities, related quasi-public agencies and both publicly held and private enterprises, encompassing small and large business entities.

-As an associate with the law firms of Shapiro and Olander (1993-1997) and Gordon, Feinblatt, Rothman, Hoffberger & Hollander, LLC (1997-1999), Ms. Jones represented the City of Baltimore and many of its agencies and related quasi-public entities (i.e., the Department of Housing and Community Development and Community Development Financing Corporation), in complex real estate development and financing transactions.
+As an associate with the law firms of Shapiro and Olander (1993-1997) and Gordon, Feinblatt, Rothman, Hoffberger & Hollander, LLC (1997-1999), Ms. Jones provided general corporate and real estate services and served as legal counsel to certain entities in complex real estate development and financing transactions.
 Her business law practice during these years also included corporate and securities law.
 She worked with public and private entities, consisting of both larger corporations as well as emerging or developing businesses.
 Ms. Jones’ work included public offerings and private placements; mergers and acquisitions; corporate and commercial financing; and general legal and business consulting.

-In 2000, Ms. Jones opened up her own firm, Harris Jones & Malone, LLC (HJM).
-Now, 16 years later, she remains the first and only African American woman in the State of Maryland to operate her own legal practice with a focus in lobbying, government relations and procurement at both the state and local levels.
+In 2000, Ms. Jones founded HJM.
+Now, 17 years later, she remains the first and only African American female in the State of Maryland to operate her own practice with a focus in lobbying, government relations and procurement at both the state and local levels.

 Currently, Ms. Jones and her team at HJM proudly serve for-profit, non-profit and governmental entities of varying sizes and resources on issues including, but not limited to, construction, energy, retail, education, public safety, healthcare, gaming, real estate, telecommunications, procurement, liquor licensing, corporate law, state funding for public and private development projects, taxation, labor, insurance, public interest and environmental law.

-Among her many legislative accomplishments, Ms. Jones lobbied successfully for the passage of a priority lien bill on behalf of the Community Associations Institute Maryland Legislative Action Committee (“CAI”), an organization representing common ownership communities.
+Due to her hard work and tireless advocacy, Ms. Jones is widely regarded as a lobbyist with the ability to effect real change in the legislative process, regardless of the size of her client or the perceived power of her opponent.
+As a result of her successful track record, her clients have enabled her to become the first African American to be consistently ranked in the top five earning lobbyists in Maryland following the conclusion of each legislative session since 2009.
+Among her many legislative accomplishments, Ms. Jones lobbied successfully for the passage of a priority lien bill on behalf of the Community Associations Institute Maryland Legislative Action Committee (CAI), an organization representing common ownership communities.
 For many years, CAI had battled with financial institutions over this important legislation.
 In only her second legislative session representing CAI, Ms. Jones was able to facilitate an agreement and secure the votes needed to pass the bill.
 This law allows condominium associations to recover up to four months of association fees at the time of a foreclosure sale.
 Hard hit by the downturn in the housing market, association fees are vital to the financial stability of all common ownership communities.

-Member, Board of Directors to Everyman Theatre; Member, Board of Directors to The Family Tree; Member, Board of Trustees to The Odyssey School; Member, Mayor’s Advisory Council on Minority and Women Owned Business; Co-Chair, 2012 Journey Home Benefit Committee to raise funds for Baltimore City’s 10-year plan to end homelessness; Commissioner, Baltimore City Wage Commission; Member, City of Baltimore MBE/WBE Certification Appeals Board; Secretary, The Susan G. Komen Breast Cancer Foundation Maryland Affiliate; President, Druid Heights Community Development Corporation, Inc; Board Member, Center for Fathers, Families and Workforce Development; Co-Chair, College Bound Mid – Summer Fest; Member, National Coalition of 100 Black Women, Baltimore Metropolitan Chapter; Member, Alpha Kappa Alpha Sorority, Inc.; Board Member, Hampden Family Center; Board Member, First Tee of Baltimore, Inc.; Member, Maryland Coalition of Women for Responsive Government, Inc. 21st Century Woman II
+Past and Present Community Service: Member, Board of Directors to Everyman Theatre; Member, Board of Directors to The Family Tree; Member, Board of Trustees to The Odyssey School; Member, Mayor’s Advisory Council on Minority and Women Owned Business; Co-Chair, 2012 Journey Home Benefit Committee to raise funds for Baltimore City’s 10-year plan to end homelessness; Commissioner, Baltimore City Wage Commission; Member, City of Baltimore MBE/WBE Certification Appeals Board; Secretary, The Susan G. Komen Breast Cancer Foundation Maryland Affiliate; President, Druid Heights Community Development Corporation, Inc.; Board Member, Center for Fathers, Families and Workforce Development; Co-Chair, College Bound Mid – Summer Fest; Member, National Coalition of 100 Black Women, Baltimore Metropolitan Chapter; Member, Alpha Kappa Alpha Sorority, Inc.; Board Member, Hampden Family Center; Board Member, First Tee of Baltimore, Inc.; Member, Maryland Coalition of Women for Responsive Government, Inc. 21st Century Woman II.

-Independent Trustee, Senior Housing Properties Trust; Chair, SNH Nominating & Governance Committee; Member, Board of Directors of TravelCenters of America, LLC; National Bar Association; Monumental Bar Association; American Bar Association; Women’s Bar Association of the District of Columbia; and Women’s Leadership Forum of the Democratic National Committee, Maryland Government Relations Association
+Past and Present Professional Memberships: Member, Board of Directors of TravelCenters of America, LLC; National Bar Association; Monumental Bar Association; American Bar Association; Women’s Bar Association of the District of Columbia; Women’s Leadership Forum of the Democratic National Committee; Maryland Government Relations Association.

-Recipient: American University Washington College of Law, Deans Fellowship for Research in Domestic and International Banking, 1991-1992; Women’s Law Association, Marie Louise Bottineau Baldwin Scholarship, 1992; and Author: “The Civil Rights Act of 1991, The Compromise on Civil Rights,” American University Black Letter Law Journal (Spring 1992)
+Achievements: Recipient: American University Washington College of Law, Deans Fellowship for Research in Domestic and International Banking, 1991-1992; Women’s Law Association, Marie Louise Bottineau Baldwin Scholarship, 1992; and Author: “The Civil Rights Act of 1991, The Compromise on Civil Rights,” American University Black Letter Law Journal (Spring 1992).